w3c/wai-cognitive/index.md

 ## Cognitive Accessibility in W3C Standards

 Existing and developing standards from the W3C Web Accessibility Initiative (WAI) address many aspects of cognitive accessibility.
-For example, Web Content Accessibility Guidelines ([WCAG](https://www.w3.org/WAI/standards-guidelines/wcag/)) includes requirements that improve cognitive accessibility.
+For example, Web Content Accessibility Guidelines ([WCAG](https://www.w3.org/WAI/standards-guidelines/wcag/)) includes requirements that address cognitive accessibility.
 The requirements (called “success criteria”) are in these and other guidelines:

 * [Guideline 1.3 Adaptable](https://www.w3.org/WAI/WCAG21/Understanding/adaptable): Create content that can be presented in different ways (for example simpler layout) without losing information or structure.
 * [Guideline 2.2 Enough Time](https://www.w3.org/WAI/WCAG21/Understanding/enough-time): Provide users enough time to read and use content.